Beet Sugar –

 Properties of Sugar

-In conclusion, beet sugar, a sweetener from a natural source grown in Europe, is a versatile product with many different properties.
+In conclusion, sugar serves multiple functions when added to foods, drinks and even non-food products.
+As such, beet sugar, a sweetener from a natural source grown regionally in Europe, is a versatile product with many different uses.

-Thanks to its unique properties, it plays an important role not only as a sweetener but also as a bulking agent, flavour enhancer, preservative and much more.
+Thanks to its unique properties, it plays an important role not only as a sweetening solution but also as a bulking agent, flavour enhancer, preservative and much more, in all types of manufactured products from the baking, beverage, and even animal feed and pharmaceutical industry.

-Sugar, therefore, plays a vital role in product development or product optimization of various types of applications as well as in their preservation.
+Sugar (sucrose), therefore, plays a vital role in product development or product optimisation of various types of applications as well as in their preservation.

 Do you want to know more about our range of sugars and specialty product solutions?
 Do you need support in selecting the right solution for your application?